ClaytonTDM/cinnamon-profile-manager/README.md

 - **CI Build**: Every push to the `main` branch triggers a build to ensure compilation works
 - **Linting & Formatting**: Automatically ensures code style consistency
 - **Releases**: When a new tag with format `v*` (e.g., `v0.1.0`) is pushed, GitHub Actions automatically:
-  1. Builds binaries for Linux, macOS, and Windows
+  1. Builds binary for Linux
-  2. Creates a new GitHub Release with these binaries
+  2. Creates a new GitHub Release with this binary
   3. Generates release notes automatically

 To create a new release: